Note: This post contains affiliate links for products and services I’ve used.

 With a decade of experience in SEO and several years as freelancers ourselves, we know what it takes to learn and consult in SEO.
 Demand for our SEO services has far outweighed the number of hours we have in a day, so we decided our goal for 2016 was to begin teaching others SEO skills that any motivated individual can use to start a side hustle.

 Maybe you’ve made the decision to launch a side business or a side hustle this year.
 Maybe you want to launch an online course as your side business.
 Regardless, the first step is critical: make a decision and write down your goals.

 Step 2: We established our brand and purchased a domain name.

 First, we decided on our domain name, SEOAuditGuide.com, since we didn’t already own a domain we wanted to use to launch our online courses.

 We purchased our domain name from a popular domain name provider.
-However, we now purchase domain names from 1&1 Domain Registration, which offers affordable domain names.
-We found that 1&1 Domain Registration makes purchasing domain names a little easier and the pricing is very competitive, so we’ve been purchasing our domain names from here since.
+However, we now purchase domain names from 1&1 .com Domain Name Registration, which offers affordable domain names.
+We found that 1&1 .com Domain Name Registration makes purchasing domain names a little easier and the pricing is very competitive, so we’ve been purchasing our domain names from here since.